 In terms of inputs where the signal levels varies over a very wide range, it is very important to ensure that the level does not exceed a safe value.
 This can be exemplified in that one of the major problem areas on some older spectrum analysers with no automatic input protection was the destruction of the input mixer when high level signals were applied when the engineer forgot to put an attenuator in circuit.

-Although mixers tend to support wideband operation, the actual frequency range to be used must obviously be covered by the mixer.
+Although RF mixers tend to support wide-band operation, the actual frequency range to be used must obviously be covered by the mixer.
 Again if the mixer is over-specified in terms of either / both the bandwidth and top frequency, then costs may be more than they need to be.

-Typically it is good practice to select a mixer where the mid-band frequency range covers the intended operating range.
+Typically it is good practice for any RF circuit design is to select a mixer where the mid-band frequency range covers the intended operating range.